cms-hh/inference_tools/docs/content/datacard_manipulation.md

 # (note the quotes)
 > split_parameter.py datacard.txt pdf 'pdf_ttbar,*,TT' 'pdf_rest,*,!TT'

-Note 1: The use of an output directory is recommended to keep input files
+Note: The use of an output directory is recommended to keep input files
       unchanged.

 positional arguments:
   DATACARD              the datacard to read and possibly update (see
                         --directory)
-  PARAM_NAME            name of the parameter to split NEW_NAME,BIN,PROCESS  specifiction of new parameters, each in the format
+  PARAM_NAME            name of the parameter to split NEW_NAME,BIN,PROCESS  specification of new parameters, each in the format
                         'NEW_NAME,BIN,PROCESS'; supports patterns; prepending
                         '!' to a pattern negates its meaning

 optional arguments:
-  -h, --help            show this help message and exit --unique, -u          when set, a check is performed to ensure that each
+  -h, --help            show this help message and exit --ensure-unique, -u   when set, a check is performed to ensure that each
-                        value is assigned to not more than one new parameter --directory [DIRECTORY], -d [DIRECTORY]
+                        value is assigned to not more than one new parameter --ensure-all, -a      when set, a check is performed to ensure that each value is assigned to at least one new parameter --directory [DIRECTORY], -d [DIRECTORY]
                         directory in which the updated datacard and shape files are stored; when not set, the input files are